 - Specialized talks about Jewish India and get-togethers with members of the local Jewish communities.

-Post –Tour: Please request additional itineraries if you are interested.
+- Post –Tour: Please request itinerary if you are interested.

 - $1,460 single occupancy (includes $785 single supplement)

 - Option B: Five nights, Delhi-Rajasthan (Jaisalmer, Jodhpur, Udaipur):

 - $1,550 pp double occupancy

 - $3,575 single occupancy (includes $2,025 single supplement)